-Precautions have been taken for transfer via X2X Link in case such interference should occur.
+Precautions have been taken for X2X Link transfers if this type of interference occurs.
 For example, if an invalid checksum occurs, the I/O system will ignore the data from this bus cycle and the receiver receives the last valid data once more.
 With conventional (cyclic) data points, this error can often be ignored.
 In the following cycle, the same data point is again retrieved, adjusted and transferred.